DFIR Case Studies

 - Monitored network traffic for unusual patterns and potential data exfiltration.

-- Investigated system logs to trace the attackers’ movements within the company's environment.
+- Investigated system logs to trace the attackers’ movements within the network.

 Mitigation Strategies: The company implemented several measures to mitigate the attack and prevent future incidents.